-Even if the passenger sensing system has turned off the passenger frontal airbag, no system is fail-safe.
-No one can guarantee that an airbag will not deploy under some unusual circumstance, even though the airbag is turned off.
+Even if the passenger sensing system has turned off the front outboard passenger airbag(s), no system is fail-safe.
+No one can guarantee that an airbag will not deploy under some unusual circumstance, even though the airbag(s) are off.